-At Plashet we consider the transition from Primary school to Year 7 to be of the utmost importance; with this in mind we strive to make that transition as smooth as possible for the students.
-We invite our new cohort into Plashet at the end of Year 6 to experience two Taster days in which they participate in lessons, meet their classmates and form tutor and are introduced to a Summer Task which encourages families to experience London culture together in preparation for September by visiting a museum or other cultural centre.
+At Plashet, we consider the transition from Primary school to Year 7 to be of the utmost importance.
+With this in mind, we strive to make that transition as smooth as possible for the students.
+We invite our new cohort into Plashet at the end of Year 6 to experience a Transition Day in which they participate in lessons, meet their classmates and where possible, work with their form tutor.
+We also introduce a Summer Task project that will hopefully encourage students to continue their excellent learning habits established at Primary School.

-During the academic year there are a range of opportunities for parents to meet with the Year 7 Team – the Parental Engagement Evening in the first half term, Year 7 Parents’ Evening at which subject teachers and tutors are available to meet with parents to discuss their daughter’s progress.
-Additionally there is regular monitoring of student progress through our reporting and data collection cycle, which for Year 7 begins with CATS testing in the first half term in addition to assessment and learning data collected by all departments, particularly EAL/SEND.
-At Plashet we are committed to ensuring that there is personalised learning and, if necessary, intervention for students who need it.
+During the academic year, there are a range of opportunities for parents to meet with the Year 7 Team – with Meet The Tutor Meetings early in the Autumn Term and Year 7 Parents’ Meetings, where all subject teachers and tutors are available to meet with parents/carers to discuss their daughter’s progress.
+Additionally, there is regular monitoring of student progress through our reporting and data collection cycle, which for Year 7 begins with CATS testing in the first half term, in addition to assessment and learning data collected by all departments, particularly EAL/SEND.
+At Plashet we are committed to ensuring that there is personalised learning and, if necessary, intervention for all students who need it.

-There are also a range of extra-curricular activities for year 7 to enjoy at Plashet, such as the Enrichment program which takes place fortnightly, the Pantomime trip and in the summer term day trips to the activities centre at Port Lympne.
+There are also a range of extra-curricular activities for Year 7 to enjoy at Plashet, such as the whole-year Pantomime trip, Inter-form sports events, Sports Day and Activity Days in the Summer Term and on-going subject visits throughout the year.

 A great start to an enjoyable and aspirational time as a Plashet student!

 Throughout Year 8 we remain committed to not only increasing our students’ academic progress, but also in working with them to develop their love of learning and learning orientated behaviours.
-We believe that to manage the pursuit of excellence in their studies, our students must deliberately practice different learning orientated behaviours.
-In increasing their resilience and supporting students in the belief that their intelligence in not fixed, we believe we can contribute to maximising every students potential.
+We believe that to manage the pursuit of excellence in their studies, our students must deliberately practice different behaviours.
+By increasing their resilience and supporting students in the belief that their intelligence is not fixed, we believe we can contribute to maximising every student’s potential.